All Episodes

 Yes, he does.

-He now is everything he's now doing is to shore up his base.
+He now is, everything he's now doing is to shore up his base.

 Trump's base is rock solid.

-You might have never Trumpers in the end, I would argue probably a lot of those people are gonna go home because they know that our nation is in decline under Biden's policies.
+In the end, I would argue probably a lot of those people are going to go home because they know that our nation is in decline under Biden's policies.

-But if I was Trump, and I've I've had discussions with him about it.
+But if I was Trump, and I've had discussions with him about it, you know, I'd go after Joe Biden's base.

-Uh I would also unite the Republican Party around principles and ideas and policy objectives.
+I would also unite the Republican Party around principles and ideas and policy objectives.

-Uh better schools, secure borders, lower taxes, less regulation, stop shoving electric vehicles down our throat, and assure the American people that once again America will retake our mantle as the leader in the free world.
+I would remind people about what matters, and that's keeping our city safer, better schools, secure borders, lower taxes, less regulation, stop shoving electric vehicles down our throat, and assure the American people that once again, America will retake our mantle as the leader in the free world.

 And can he do that in five minutes?

-The polls are still as close as they are.
+If you believe that and you go with the facts, the polls are still as close as they are.

-It should be 70, 80 percent Trump, 20% Biden, but it's so close that my concern is, like you said, I think the non-committals and the people that said I'm not gonna vote for Biden, let's say over the Palestinian issue, they'll go back to Biden.
+But it's so close that my concern is, like you said, I think the noncommittals and the people that said, I'm not going to vote for Biden, let's say over the Palestinian issue, they'll go back to Biden.

-They're not gonna vote for Trump.
+They're not going to vote for Trump.

-Okay, it's like a family.
+It's like a family.

-You can say my dad's a bomb, my mom, I don't like my mom.
+My mom, I don't like my mom.

-But it comes down to what you support your family to fight between your family and neighbors.
+But when it comes down to it, you support your family.

 Listen, illegal immigration, we know how bad it is.